 Recognising how important it is for our colleagues to be able to spend quality time with their families and how this can support their health and wellbeing, Embark operates an enhanced family leave policy.

 For all eligible colleagues throughout the UK, Embark Group offers 6 months’ full pay followed by 6 months at 25% pay for both maternity and adoption leave, and 4 weeks’ full pay for paternity leave.
 As a diverse and inclusive employer, the Group recognises the importance of family, whether that be to grow or care for them.
 The Policy encourages employees to spend quality time with their family, with enhanced pay giving families one less thing to worry about at an important time, and also builds on Embark’s goal to provide a family-friendly workplace as part of a market-leading employee proposition.

 Embark recognises that 2020/21 has had a huge impact on its business but more importantly its employees.
 Everyone has had to deal with the challenges of our new ways of working and this has highlighted the importance of maintaining a good work-life balance; taking positive steps to look after our wellbeing and being supportive of others.

 Employee wellbeing is a key priority for the Embark Group and we’re working towards a workplace environment which encourages and supports a healthy work-life balance, offering a range of initiatives that can aid everyone’s wellbeing.

-We have hosted live weekly wellbeing sessions to support our employees with hints and tips on how to look after their health and wellbeing, covering topics such as:
+We host regular wellbeing sessions to support our employees with hints and tips on how to look after their health and wellbeing, covering topics such as: